 5 Have plenty to drink

 Not drinking enough is perhaps the biggest mistake you can make at Walt Disney World.
 Carry water and drink regularly.
 Dehydration and sunstroke are easy to acquire but easy to prevent.

 6 Be prepared for every type of weather

 Orlando weather can be unpredictable, and if you are not prepared can ruin the enjoyment of your vacation.
 Read our top Orlando Weather Tips.

 7 Bring a poncho or waterproof

-If it rains when you are in the park you can buy a poncho.
-However, they are very expensive.
+If it rains when you are in the park, you can buy a poncho.
+However, they are costly.

 8 Have access to the park Wi-Fi.